Table of Contents

 A retained tampon has been identified as a common cause of vaginitis in adolescents.
 Adolescents with vaginitis due to a retained tampon usually have a foul-smelling vaginal discharge.
 Normal physiologic leukorrhea is a common presentation in adolescent girls and should not be mistaken for a pathologic vaginal discharge.

 The main causes in adolescent females are bacterial vaginosis, candidiasis, and trichomoniasis.
 Herpes simplex viruses and human papillomavirus can also cause vulvovaginitis in a sexually active adolescent.
 Sexually transmitted infections can also cause vulvovaginitis in adolescent girls.

 Clinical Presentation of Vulvovaginitis in Adolescents

 History taking is an essential tool for establishing the diagnosis of vulvovaginitis in adolescents.
 Inquiring about the presence of itching, vaginal discharge, dysuria, and redness is important.
 Enquiry about the quantity, color consistency, odor, presence or absence of blood, and duration of the vaginal discharge can provide crucial clues about the most likely etiology.
-Dysuria and pruritus is a commonly associated symptom with vulvovaginitis and, based on the presence of other indicators, can point towards poor hygiene as the etiology or a sexually transmitted infection.
+Dysuria and pruritus are commonly associated with vulvovaginitis and, based on the presence of other indicators, can point towards poor hygiene as the etiology or a sexually transmitted infection.

 Adolescents with an odorless, bloody vaginal discharge might have a history of recent vulvar physical irritation or trauma.
 Vaginitis can also cause a bloody discharge.
-Vaginitis due to trachomatous vaginalis or a retained tampon can cause a foul-smelling vaginal discharge.
-A greenish vaginal discharge in a sexually active adolescent who also has dysuria points towards gonorrheal vaginitis.
+Vaginitis due to Trichomonas vaginalis or a retained tampon can cause a foul-smelling vaginal discharge.
+A greenish vaginal discharge in a sexually active adolescent who also has dysuria is indicative of gonorrheal vaginitis.

-In contrast to children, adolescents should be seen alone and sexual history should be taken without the presence of a parent for us to get valid answers to these sensitive questions.
+In contrast to children, adolescents should be seen alone and sexual history should be taken without the presence of a parent in order to obtain valid answers to sensitive questions.

 Physical examination of an adolescent with vulvovaginitis can be challenging.
-In many cases, the girl will be afraid of the pelvic examination or might have a recent traumatic experience due to sexual abuse or rape.
-Therefore, it is essential to explain to the adolescent what is a pelvic examination and to address any concerns before commencing the examination.
+In many cases, the girl will be afraid of the pelvic examination or might have had a recent traumatic experience due to sexual abuse or rape.
+Therefore, it is essential to explain to the adolescent what a pelvic examination is and to address any concerns before commencing the examination.